dentremor/Software-Defined-Infrastrucure/doku.md

 ### 1.1 Queriyng DNS data

-Due to the absence of `dig`, this was installed with the following command
+Due to the absence of `dig`, this was installed with the following command:
 ```bash
 $ apt install dnsutils
 ```